 Beeks Self-Service Portal REST API

 Beeks Analytics is an integral part of the Beeks Proximity Cloud and Exchange Cloud offerings.
 These services make available a REST API for managing your compute items and networking.
-This REST API is documented on Postman, and does allow you to query Analytics information.
-However, we generally recommend that Proximity Cloud and Exchange Cloud users who wish to query analytics information programatically do so directly via the Beeks Analytics REST API rather than using the Portal API.
+This REST API is documented on Postman and does allow you to query Analytics information.
+We recommend that Proximity Cloud and Exchange Cloud users who wish to query analytics information programatically do so directly via the Beeks Analytics REST API rather than using the Portal REST API.

 For more information on the Portal API for Proximity Cloud and Exchange Cloud, see the Proximity Cloud: API Worked Examples .